bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

   name: 'todd anderson'
 date: '2014-01-08'
 ---
 I have previously written about __TDD__ in JavaScript, most notably using the BDD-style library [Jasmine](https://github.com/pivotal/jasmine) in a series on [building a Test-Driven Grocery List Application](http://custardbelly.com/blog/blog-pages/category/grocery-ls.html).
-In that posts series I went through thinking of User Stories for features and Scenarios as actual development tasks, and - reading back on it - it's all very green in my finding a way to deliver test-driven code.
+In that posts series I went through thinking of User Stories for features and Scenarios as actual development tasks, and - reading back on it - it's all very green (no pun intended) in my finding a way to deliver test-driven code.
 Nothing wrong with that and I will most likely look upon this and subsequent posts in the same manner.
 That said, I still hold true that TDD is the best way to deliver concise, tested and well thought-out code.

 Since that time, however, I have incorporated a different tool into my __TDD__ workflow for JavaScript-based projects that affords me the integration of feature specs more closely to my development and truly encompasses my current ideal of __Behaviour Driven Development__: [CucumberJS](https://github.com/cucumber/cucumber-js).
 Essentially, it allows me to truly adhere to __TDD__ while developing from the outside in - running automated tests that fail until I have written code that supports a feature.